IMF warns deeper financial turmoil would slam global growth

 Emerging market economies would be hit hard by lower demand for exports, currency depreciation and a flare-up of inflation.

-This scenario could slash 2023 growth by as much as 1.8 percentage points, reducing it to 1.0% - a level that implies near-zero GDP growth per capita.
+This scenario, which Gourinchas put at a 15% probability, could slash 2023 growth by as much as 1.8 percentage points, reducing it to 1.0% - a level that implies near-zero GDP growth per capita.
 The negative impact could be about one-quarter of the recessionary impact of the 2008-2009 financial crisis.

 Other downside risks highlighted by the IMF include persistently high inflation that requires more aggressive central bank rate hikes, escalation of Russia's war in Ukraine, and setbacks in China's recovery from COVID-19, including worsened difficulties in its real estate sector.